 This beloved, and delicious, Christmas treat, very popular for birthdays too, is also seen as a symbol of prosperity since Japan rose from ruins after World War II.

 Every Christmas, an estimated 3.6 million Japanese families get their holiday meal from none other than Kentucky Fried Chicken.
 Somehow this tradition is one of the most sacred and one that really embodies the Japanese Christmas spirit.

 The demand is so high that people start placing their orders for the special Christmas menu six weeks in advance.
 And the wait in line on Christmas day is so long that it takes hours for people to get their meal.
 In short, doing Christmas the Japanese way means a visit to the Colonel!

 But why is this?
 The reason goes back more than 40 years to the first KFC manager in the country, Takeshi Okawara.
 The idea of a “party bucket,” to be sold on Christmas, came to him in a dream shortly after the company opened its doors in Japan in 1970, and after overhearing a couple of foreigners talk about how they missed the typical food at this time of the year.

 In 1974, KFC Japan launched a massive national Christmas marketing campaign and proved to be a huge success.
-Today, it is a core part of their tradition.
+Today, it is a core part of their tradition and has become the most popular meal for Christmas in Japan.
 Although being a pricey tradition, it really is about more than just the chicken.
 It means entire families getting together and sharing a meal, and that is priceless, isn’t it?

 Nobody does it better than the Japanese when it comes to over the top expressions of festive joy.
 The entire country goes crazy for illuminations!
 Shopping malls, restaurants, and public areas have the most incredible display of lights you can imagine that make all passersby really get in the Christmas mood.